kheller18/data-structures-algorithms/questions/SQL.md

       WHERE subject = 'Maths');
       ```
     + There are two types of subqueries:
-      + `Correlated`
-        + A correlated subquery cannot be considered as an independent query, but it can refer to the column in a table listed in the FROM of the main query.
+      + `Correlated`: A correlated subquery cannot be considered as an independent query, but it can refer to the column in a table listed in the FROM of the main query.
-      + `Non-Correlated`
-        + A non-correlated subquery can be considered as an independent query and the output of the subquery is substituted in the main query.
+      + `Non-Correlated`: A non-correlated subquery can be considered as an independent query and the output of the subquery is substituted in the main query.

 19. What is the SELECT statement?
     + SELECT operator in SQL is used to select data from a database.
 The data returned is stored in a result table, called the result-set.
       + `SELECT * FROM myDB.students;`

 20. What are some common clauses used with SELECT query in SQL?
-    + `WHERE` clause in SQL is used to filter records that are necessary, based on specific conditions.
+    + `WHERE`: clause in SQL is used to filter records that are necessary, based on specific conditions.
-    + `ORDER BY` clause in SQL is used to sort the records based on some field(s) in ascending (ASC) or descending order (DESC).
+    + `ORDER BY`: clause in SQL is used to sort the records based on some field(s) in ascending (ASC) or descending order (DESC).
       ```
       SELECT *
       FROM myDB.students
       WHERE graduation_year = 2019
       ORDER BY studentID DESC;
       ```
-    + `GROUP BY` clause in SQL is used to group records with identical data and can be used in conjunction with some aggregation functions to produce summarized results from the database.
+    + `GROUP BY`: clause in SQL is used to group records with identical data and can be used in conjunction with some aggregation functions to produce summarized results from the database.
-    + `HAVING` clause in SQL is used to filter records in combination with the GROUP BY clause.
+    + `HAVING`: clause in SQL is used to filter records in combination with the GROUP BY clause.
 It is different from WHERE, since the WHERE clause cannot filter aggregated records.
       ```
       SELECT COUNT(studentId), country
       FROM myDB.students